GovTechSG/TechBiz-Documentation/invite-users.md

 # Invite users

-This feature allows Public officers to invite other Public officers and vendors to get onboarding invitation to [TechPass](http://portal.techpass.gov.sg/) and [SEED](https://docs.developer.tech.gov.sg/docs/techpass-user-guide/#/onboard-to-seed).
+Public officers can now use TechBiz portal to invite other public officers and vendors to [TechPass]https://docs.developer.tech.gov.sg/docs/techpass-user-guide/) and [SEED](https://docs.developer.tech.gov.sg/docs/security-suite-for-engineering-endpoint-devices/).

-There are 3 ways a Public officer can invite users:
+There are three ways a public officer can invite users:

-* [Email invitation](#email-invitation).
-Use this option to invite Public officers.
+1. [Email invitation](#email-invitation) - Use this option to invite public officers.
-* [Create account](#create-account).
-Use this option to invite vendors.
+2. [Create user account](#create-user-account) - Use this option to invite vendors.
-* [Batch upload](#batch-upload).
-Use this option to invite multiple Public officers and vendors.
+3. [Batch upload](#batch-upload) - Use this option to invite more than one public officers and/or vendors.

 ## Prerequisites

-- Public officers using a [non-SE GSIB](glossary) device can invite other public officers or vendors.
+- You should be a public officer with a [non-SE GSIB](glossary) device.

+> **Note:**
-Have the following information ready before proceeding:
+> - Have the following details of the invitee before proceeding.
+> - While inviting a vendor, enter the vendor's full name as the TechPass username.

 - Organisational email address.
   - For public officers, it is the Whole of Government email address of the public officer.
-  - For vendors, it should be the email address provided by the vendor.
+  - For vendors, it should be the email address provided by the vendor organisation.
 - **First name** and **Last name**
 - **Contact number**
-- **Organisation** (only for vendors)
-- **TechPass username** (only for vendors)
+- **Organisation** and **TechPass username** (only for vendors)

-> **Note:** You can use the vendor's full name as the TechPass username.

 ## Email invitation